Academic Integrity

 Academic Integrity Protocol

 The Leavey School of Business is committed to academic excellence and integrity.
 Students are expected to do their own work and to cite any sources they use.
 A student who is guilty of a dishonest act in an examination, paper, or other work required for a course, or who assists others in such an act, may, at the discretion of the instructor, receive a grade of “F” for the course.
-In addition, a student found guilty of a dishonest act may be subject to sanctions, up to and including dismissal from the University, as a result of the student judicial process as described in the Graduate Business Programs Bulletin.
-A student who violates copyright laws, including those covering the copying of software programs, or who knowingly alters official academic records from this or any other institution is subject to similar disciplinary action.
+In addition, a student found guilty of a dishonest act may be subject to sanctions, up to and including dismissal from the University, as a result of the student conduct process as described in the Graduate Business Programs Bulletin.
+A student who violates copyright laws, including unauthorized distribution of course assignments and syllabi, or who knowingly alters official academic records from this or any other institution is subject to similar disciplinary action.

 Allegations within the Context of a Course